dmawardi/Go-Template/README.md

 11. Add the routes in the AddAdminRoutes function in ./internal/routes/routes.go
 12. Add the route to the RBAC authorization policy file (./internal/auth/rbac_policy.go)

 13. (Testing) For e2e testing, you will need to update the controllers_test.go file in ./internal/controller.
-Updates are required in the testDbRepo struct, buildAPI, setupDatabase & setupDBAuthAppModels functions
+Updates are required in the controllerTestModule struct, TestApiSetup, & setupTestDatabase functions.
+You will need to create a new module to add to the Test Module struct.
+This module will contain the repository, service, and controller for the new feature.
+You will also need to add the new module to the controllerTestModule struct in the setupTestDatabase function.

 ---